molgenis/molgenis-ops-helm/molgenis/README.md

 Besides determining which image you want to pull, you also have to set an administrator password.
 You can do this by specifying the following property.
 - ```molgenis.adminPassword```

+### Firewall
+Is defined at service level you can specify this attribute in the values:

+- ```molgenis.firewall.enabled``` default 'false'

+If set to 'true' the following options are available.
+One of the options below has to be set.

+- ```molgenis.firewall.umcg.enabled``` default 'false'
+- ```molgenis.firewall.cluster.enabled``` default 'false'

+UMCG = only available within the UMCG.
+Cluster = only available within the GCC cluster environment.

 ## Services
 When you start MOLGENIS you need:
 - an elasticsearch instance (5.5.6)